SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Automatically fetches and displays all posts from the database.
 STATUS: DONE

 Each post is clickable and redirects to the “a post” page.
-STATUS:
+STATUS: DONE

 Logout button logs out user and redirects to login page.
-STATUS:
+STATUS: DONE

 Add post button redirects to add post page.
-STATUS:
+STATUS: DONE

 Delete all button deletes all posts from the database.
 STATUS: DONE

 Home page resembles Figure 2.
-STATUS:
+STATUS: DONE